-This is a basic boiled cabbage, delicious wedges with nothing but butter and salt and pepper to taste.
+This is a basic boiled cabbage recipe.
+Make these delicious wedges with nothing but butter and salt and pepper to taste.
 Drizzle with a little cider vinegar or pepper vinegar sauce if you like.

-See the tips and variations for some alternative seasonings and substitution ideas, and a how-to for pepper vinegar sauce.
+Also see below the recipe for tips and variations for alternative seasonings and substitution ideas, and a quick how-to for pepper vinegar sauce.

 - 1 small to medium head cabbage, rinsed and cut into 6 wedges